darksmo/jquery-nstslider-gh-pages/README.md

 - modify assets in assets/ and check the changes in the browser

+- mimosa build

+- remove all the content from the gh-pages branch of lokku/jquery-nstslider

 - copy all the content of public/ into the gh-pages branch of lokku/jquery-nstslider

 - rename index.dev.html to index.html

+- edit index.html in the gh-pages and have all paths to be relative by removing the leading '/'.

+- remove socket.io and reload-client.js from index.html as they are not required